 The experience gained while earning a degree from North Adams State College shaped my life and gave me tremendous respect for public higher education.
 Later, while earning a Masters Degree at Northeastern University, I came to fully understand the value of the education I received at North Adams.
 I will continue to push for investment in these fine public institutions.

-During the past four years, I have served on the Joint Committee on Higher Education, and I currently serve as Vice Chair of the committee.
+During the past six years, I have served on the Joint Committee on Higher Education, including a term as Vice Chair.
 I have fought hard for additional investments in science, technology, engineering, and math (STEM) in support of our expanding industries in Massachusetts.
 Recognizing that affordability is a key element of the public higher education model, I support capping tuition and fees at the inflation rate and increasing financial aid to students.
 I supported the pursuit of University status for Bridgewater State College and the expansion of satellite campuses throughout the Commonwealth to make education accessible to all.

 With regard to granting in-state tuition rates to undocumented immigrants, I believe that because public higher education is a privilege subsidized by taxpayers, only those who have paid into the system should be given the benefit of in-state rates.